emilioramirezeguia/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch allows us to use nested routes where we can have a base url and only change a single parameter inside it to render something different.
+This allows use to update a url path dynamically, instead of have to add the same url multiple times and manually change a single parameter in it.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+Form validation is crucial whenver you need a user to submit information you're interested in.
+It allows use to make sure they fill in required information and also keep important data, such as name and email, to certain standards.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+End to end testing refers to running automated tests on our whole application, rather than individual pieces of code, such as functions, and units of code like a form.

 ## Instructions